 Optimizing for Bing slightly differs from optimizing for Google.
 Both companies use different patented algorithms to dish out results, and each of them weighs various factors differently.

-That said, here’s the step by step guide to ranking high on the Bing search engine in 2020 and beyond.
+Here’s the step-by-step guide to ranking high on the Bing search engine in 2023 and beyond.

 1).
 Get your Website Indexed